parse-community/docs/_includes/parse-server/class-level-permissions.md

 ```

-In this example, server checks if the user issuing a request is pointed to in object's `owner` field.
+In this example, server checks if the user who hass issued a request is pointed to in requested object's `owner` field.
 No fields will be protected for user who is set as `owner` of each particular object.

 Note: You can not use `Relation` columns with `userField:`, if you need to target multiple users by pointer - use `Array` type with `Pointer<_User>` items.